D0m0/CocoaTop/src/README.md

 * Add nice graphs!
 * Smooth row transitions.
 This is hard.

+# Maybe also:
-?
-Color-coding different processes by their type: app, service, 32-bit, zombie/stuck...
+* Color-coding different processes by their type: app, service, 32-bit, zombie/stuck...
-?
-Smooth transition during orientation change.
+* Smooth transition during orientation change.
-?
-Tap file to view.
+* Tap file to view.
 Useful for logs.